-Observations on ψ{plant} , relative leaf water content, stomatal resistance and also contents of free amino acids, free proline and soluble protein, indicated that the adverse effects of water stress were more severe in plants which were given shorter (3 and or 6 days) compared to longer (9 and 12 days) periods of adequate soil moisture between two droughts.
-Changes in the activities of amylase, nitrate reductase, malate dehydrogenase and glucose-6-phosphate dehydrogenase generally revealed a similar trend.
+Observations on w plant, relative leaf water content, stomatal resistance and also contents of free amino acids, free proline and soluble protein, indicated that the adverse effects of water stress were more severe in plants which were given shorter (3 and or 6 days) compared to longer (9 and 12 days) periods of adequate soil moisture between two droughts. activities of amylase, Changes in the nitrate reductase. malate dehydrogenase and glucose-6-phosphate dehydrogenase generally revealed a similar trend.
 Among other factors, the period of favourable moisture between droughts has a significant influence on metabolism and crop performance (Lahiri et al., 1992).
 High leaf turgidity, net photosynthetic rate and stomatal conductance along with least alternations in metabolites in moth bean was reflected in its yield stability under drought as compared to clusterbean, mung bean and cowpea (Garg et al., 2005a).